Configuration Parameters

 {Yes | No}

-Enable/disable interception mode for incoming connections (i.e. connections initiated by applications on the remote with connections on the local host).
+Enable or disable the interception mode for incoming connections (i.e. connections initiated by applications on the local host).

 Allowed values:

-This setting adds or removes routing rule number 5 that is added or removed manually, if AutoconfigureIptables = No.
+This setting adds or removes routing rule #5 to be added or removed manually if AutoconfigureIptables = No.

 Default value: No